jgrassler/crowbar/doc/barclamp.md

 through all the steps neccessary to create a minimal (without UI elements) Barclamp for Crowbar.

+## Terms and definitions

+We will assume throughout this text that your barclamp is will be named mybarclamp.
+Please substitute your actual barclamp's name for this placeholder when you create a barclamp.

 ## Prerequisites

 We will assume some things to already be present.
 Namely, the following: